phuse-org/LinkedDataEducation/doc/StudyURI.md

 # Study URI
-This is a working draft for developing a guide to creating Uniforml Resource Identifiers (URIs) for clinical studies/trials.
+This is a working draft for developing a guide to creating Uniform Resource Identifiers (URIs) for clinical studies/trials.
 The work was inspired by the PhUSE EUConnect18 paper "Study URI" [[Paper]](http://www.phusewiki.org/docs/Frankfut%20Connect%202018/TT/Papers/TT10-tt09-study-uri-19746.pdf) [[Presentation]](http://www.phusewiki.org/docs/Frankfut%20Connect%202018/TT/Presentations/TT10-tt09-study-uri-pub-19747.pdf) by Kerstin Forsberg and Daniel Goude, with follow up discussions including Johannes Ulander and Tim Williams.
 These recommendations are under development and subject to change.

 You may contribute to this project by  branching the Github repository.
 Please send comments and feedback by raising a Github issue.

 ## Background
 A fundamental problem when referencing studies and when integrating information on clinical studies is that we use synonyms (codes, numbers, acronyms) for the same study.
-For example: D3562C00096, 4522IL/0096, NCT00240331, 2004-001741-15 and AURORA all refer to the same study.
+For example: `D3562C00096`, `4522IL/0096`, `NCT00240331`, `2004-001741-15` and `AURORA` all refer to the same study.
 To understand that we are referring to the same study, there is a need to cross match the same study across different systems, often with different free text field for study codes and acronyms.